Getting an Attorney to Handle Your Criminal Case

 Within the complex criminal justice system, a defense attorney serves as the defendant's guide, protector, and confidant.
 (At least that's how it's supposed to be.)
 Defense attorneys are usually grouped into two camps: court-appointed attorneys paid by the government and private attorneys paid by the defendant.

 Some criminal defendants can afford to hire a private criminal defense attorney.
-For those who cannot afford an attorney (approximately 80% of all criminal defendants), the court may appoint counsel to represent the defendant (assuming certain qualifications are met).
-These court-appointed attorneys are either public defenders who are on government salary, or they are so-called "panel attorneys," local attorneys chosen from a panel.
+For those who cannot afford an attorney (over 80% of criminal defendants), the court may appoint counsel to represent the defendant.
+These court-appointed attorneys are either public defenders on government salary or local attorneys chosen from a pool or panel of private attorneys qualified to handle criminal cases ("panel attorneys").
 A small fraction of criminal defendants (approximately 2%) represent themselves and are referred to as "pro se" or "pro per" defendants.

 What Does a Criminal Defense Attorney Do?

-Criminal defense attorneys also examine witnesses, help formulate a plea, analyze the prosecutor's case, assess the potential sentences (and the likelihood of a particular judge awarding such a sentence), review search-and-seizure procedures, and gather evidence.
-Defense counsel can also advise on potential immigration consequences or other consequences of a plea, conviction, or criminal record.
+Criminal defense attorneys also file motions, examine witnesses during evidentiary hearings (such as motions to suppress evidence), assess potential sentences, and advise on potential immigration consequences or other consequences of a plea, conviction, or criminal record.

-Defense counsel also provides more personal services by giving the defendant a reality check as to the possible outcomes and by helping the defendant to deal with the frustrations and fears resulting from being thrown into the criminal justice system.
+Defense lawyers also counsel their clients by acting as a reality check as to the possible outcomes and by helping the defendant deal with the frustrations and fears resulting from being thrown into the criminal justice system.
 And of course, if no plea deal can be made, the defense lawyer represents the defendant at trial.

 How Much Do Criminal Defense Lawyers Cost?

 A huge factor when it comes to legal representation is the defendant's financial status and whether the defendant can afford private counsel.
-Private criminal defense attorneys charge either on an hourly basis (expect to pay $150 an hour or higher) or by a fixed or set fee.
-They are prohibited from charging contingency fees, which are payments that depend on the outcome of the case.
+Private criminal defense attorneys charge either on an hourly basis or by a fixed or set fee.
+According to Clio, a legal technology company, the average hourly rate for a criminal defense lawyer in 2023 was $211.
+Criminal lawyers are prohibited from charging contingency fees—payments that depend on the outcome of the case—commonly used in personal injury cases.

-Note that the right to free representation does not mean a right to the lawyer of choice.
+The right to free representation doesn't mean a right to the lawyer of choice.
 A defendant who's been appointed counsel normally doesn't get to pick and choose in the way that a paying defendant does.

 Is a Private Attorney Better Than a Court-Appointed Attorney?